openstack/nova-specs/specs/liberty/approved/novaclient-api-microversions.rst

 would respond, either accepting the requested version for future communication, or rejecting that version request as not being supportable.

-If a client chose not to use that header, Nova would assume that the REST API to be used would be v2.1 (that is, the same API that was present in the 'Kilo' release).
+If a client chooses not to use that header, Nova would assume that the REST API to be used would be v2.1 (that is, the same API that was present in the 'Kilo' release).
 This is how the REST API works today.